-This article round-ups some of the best freelance writing websites for finding paid work fast
+This article round-ups some of the best freelance writing sites for finding paid work fast

 Freelance writing is an unpredictable profession since you never know how much you’re going to earn.
 Even if you earn $10000 this month, there’s no guarantee you’ll make the same amount next month.
 It’s a real writing challenge.
 This can cause a lot of anxiety and sleepless nights.